lpdescamps/Cisco_CUCM/Speed_Dial/Remove_Speed_Dial/README.md

 You will to create credentials using Create_Login from [Login Credential](https://github.com/lpdescamps/Python/tree/master/credential)

 ## Dependencies
->cryptography module
+> cryptography module
->Zeep module
+> zeep module
->encrypted credential for CUCM using Create_Login script
+> encrypted credential for CUCM using Create_Login script

 ## Remove_Speed_Dial.py
 >Details explaining each variables